vaskivskyiI/NTMpy/README.md

 ------------------------------------------------------------------------------------------------------------------

 # How to use NTMpy
-NTMpy provides a set of classes to simulate coupled heat equation with 2 or 3 temperature in a multilayer system.
+<p align="justify">NTMpy provides a set of classes to simulate coupled heat equation with 2 or 3 temperature in a multilayer system.
-The simulation parameters are customizable, but the codes can choose them automatically if not given by the user.
+The simulation parameters are customizable, but the codes can choose them automatically if not given by the user.</p>

 Here is an example:
 ```python